BobbleLaw/bobblelaw.github.io/content/posts/notes-on-linux-dev.md

 ---
-title: Tips during Development
+title: Notes on Linux Development
+description: A place for problems and solutions encountered in Linux development
+toc: false
+authors:
+  - host
-tags: [note, SL]
+tags:
+  - note
+categories:
+series:
+date: '2020-11-20T22:52:56+08:00'
+lastmod: '2020-11-20T22:52:56+08:00'
+featuredImage:
+draft: false
 ---

 ### How to use previous version of gcc

 This problem arises when we try to compile mex file in Matlab.
 It shows a __warning__ as

     Warning: You are using gcc version '7.x.x'.
 The version of gcc is not supported.